AleksaC/urm/README.md

 make run ARGS="path/to/your_program.txt initial_register_configuration"
 ```

+If you're on windows and want to use `make` you'll need to use `git bash`,
-If you don't want to use make, the entire project can be compiled with the
+`msys` or `wsl`.
+Alternatively you can compile the entire project with the
 following command:
 ```shell script
 gcc -I ./include -O3 -std=c99 src/urm_simulator.c src/main.c -o bin/simulator